-Brenda L. Gunn, Associate Professor Robson Hall Faculty of Law.
+Brenda L. Gunn, is a Professor at the University of Manitoba, Faculty of Law.
 She has a B.A. from the University of Manitoba and a J.D. from the University of Toronto.
 She completed her LL.M. in Indigenous Peoples Law & Policy at the University of Arizona.
 She articled with Sierra Legal Defence Fund (now Ecojustice Canada).
 She was called to the bars of Law Society of Upper Canada and Manitoba.
 Brenda also worked at a community legal clinic in Rabinal, Guatemala on a case of genocide submitted to the Inter-American Commission of Human Rights.
 She has also worked with First Nations on Aboriginal and treaty rights issues in Manitoba.
 As a proud Metis woman, she continues to combine her academic research with her activism pushing for greater recognition of Indigenous peoples’ inherent rights as determined by Indigenous peoples’ own legal traditions.
 Her current research focuses on promoting greater conformity between international law on the rights of Indigenous peoples and domestic law.
 She continues to be actively involved in the international Indigenous peoples’ movement, regularly attending international meetings, including the review of Canada before CERD.
 She provided technical assistance to the UN Expert Mechanism on the Rights of Indigenous Peoples in the analysis and drafting of the report summarizing the responses on the survey on implementing the UN Declaration.
 She developed a handbook on understanding and implementing the UN Declaration on the Rights of Indigenous Peoples that is quickly becoming one of the main resources in Canada on the UN Declaration (http://www.indigenousbar.ca/pdf/undrip_handbook.pdf) and has delivered workshops on the Declaration across Canada and internationally.
 In 2013, she participated in the UNITAR Training Programme to Enhance the Conflict Prevention and Peacemaking Capacities of Indigenous Peoples’ Representatives, which continues to impact her research.

 - Advocating for the Rights of Indigenous People in International Law